-Week 12 (March 31): Ordinary Ethics and the Everyday
+Week 12 (November 21): Ordinary Ethics and the Everyday

 - ← Lotte MEINERT, "Every Day: Forgiving after War in Northern Uganda."
-In Moral Engines: Exploring Ethical Drives in Human Life. - The Veena DAS, "Ordinary Ethics."
-In A Companion to Moral Anthropology. - Ethics: Anthropology, Language, and Action.
+In Moral Engines: Exploring Ethical Drives in Human Life. - Weena DAS, "Engaging the Life of the Other: Love and Everyday Life."
+In Ordinary Ethics: Anthropology, Language, and Action.